yao3025/yzzAlgorithm/README.md

 # yzzAlgorithm

-this a repo for yzz to learn some algorithm whith cplus
+This is a repository for yzz to learn algorithms in C++.